LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 Experiment 1, a pre-trial cue indicated whether to maintain or switch attention between talkers at the mid-trial gap; here the cue also indicated whether spectral degradation was mild or severe (i.e., the cue underwent the same noise vocoding procedure as the main portion of the trial).

 Additionally, in Experiment 2 the duration of the mid-trial temporal gap provided for attention switching was varied (either 200 ms or 600 ms).
-Behavioral and neuroimaging research suggest that the time course of attention switching in the auditory domain is around 300-400 ms;[@LarsonLee2013a; @LarsonLee2013b] accordingly, we expected the short gap trials to be challenging and thus predicted greater pupil dilation in short-gap trials (though only in the post-gap portion of the trial).
+Behavioral and neuroimaging research suggest that the time course of attention switching in the auditory domain is around 300-400 ms;[@LarsonLee2013a;
+@LarsonLee2013b] accordingly, we expected the short gap trials to be challenging and thus predicted greater pupil dilation in short-gap trials (though only in the post-gap portion of the trial).
 The duration of the gap was not predictable from the pre-trial cue.

 ## Methods

 ### Participants
-Sixteen adults (eight female) aged 19 to 35 years (mean 25.5) participated in Experiment 2.
+Sixteen adults (eight female, aged 19 to 35 years, mean 25.5) participated in Experiment 2.
 All participants had normal audiometric thresholds (20 dB HL or better at octave frequencies from 250 Hz to 8 kHz), were compensated at an hourly rate, and gave informed consent to participate as overseen by the University of Washington Institutional Review Board.